-Thanks to some typical behavioural patterns, amateur bettors, big spenders, pro tipsters and bookmakers can make betting on draws a good value investment.
+Thanks to some typical behaviour patterns I mentioned in the first part of my investment thesis on Football draws, even amateur bettors, big spenders and pro tipsters can make football draws a value investment.

 Their recurring behaviours have survived to these days and there are no changes on the horizon.